pranavthombare/pointers-for-beginners/README.md

 This repository goes through the basic understanding of pointers which a beginner(including me) faces problem with.

+In order to run the code, enter the following command in your terminal:

+` g++ -o a Pointers.cpp; ./a `

 ## 1. Introduction

 Pointers have always been a tough area to understand if not practiced or explained properly.
 But before we go to the syntax, we must know what is a pointer and why it is used in C++.